Hugh Pigot (Royal Navy officer, born 1769): First commands

 Whilst in command of the Swan, Pigot rammed the merchant ship Canada in the English Channel in May 1794.
-He placed the blame for the mishap on the master of the merchant.
+He placed the blame for the mishap on the master of the merchant vessel.
 Four months later Pigot was posted to the 32-gun HMS Success as her captain.
-During a nine-month period, he ordered at least 85 floggings, the equivalent of half the crew; two men died from their injuries.
+During a nine-month period, he ordered at least 85 floggings, the equivalent of half the crew;subsequently two of these men died from their injuries.
+Writer Dudley Pope has pointed out that beyond the frequency of flogging was Captain Pigot's "complete lack of balance".
+Pope noted for example that in April 1795, a seaman on the HMS Success, was given twenty four lashes for mutiny, one of the worst offenses in the Royal Navy apart from murder or treason, yet three sailors in the same month were given twenty four lashes for drunkenness, one of the most common infractions.
+Like other British naval vessels operating in the Caribbean, Captain Pigot increasingly became reliant on impressing merchant seamen to fill out his crew.

 In July 1795 he was involved in another collision with the Mercury, an American ship, near Santo Domingo.
 He again blamed the master of the other ship.
 But when he had the man seized and flogged he created a diplomatic incident.
-Pigot was brought to court-martial, but that let him off with an apology.
+Pigot was brought before a court-martial, but then acquitted following an apology.
 He was initially to return to England after this, but Admiral Sir Hyde Parker, then in command at Jamaica, thought that Pigot had been represented badly and allowed him to transfer to the 32-gun HMS Hermione instead.